 Step 2.
-Strain the liquid through a muslin or jelly-bag at least twice if not three times.
-Your aim is to remove as much of the ‘bits’ as possible.
+Strain the liquid through muslin or a jelly bag at least twice if not three times.
+Your aim is to remove as many of the ‘bits’ as possible.
 Leave your final filtered liquid in a jar to settle for at least a few hours and preferably overnight.
 If you have a jar that has a spout, like the tea infuser I use, it will make the final step easier.

 Wine Note: I’ve used an inexpensive Chardonnay in this recipe but probably any light flavoured white wine will do.